binarymachines/grailed-test/README.md

  as a command line argument.

  An IngestTarget is simply a named destination for output records.
-Each target consists of a reference to a dynamically loaded DataStore class and a checkpoint_interval setting which essentially selects buffer depth in number of records (a checkpoint interval of 0 selects unbuffered writes to the target).
+Each target consists of a reference to a dynamically loaded DataStore class and a `checkpoint_interval` setting which selects buffer depth in number of records (a checkpoint interval of 0 selects unbuffered writes to the target).
 Operators can simply subclass the DataStore base class and implement the `write()` method, then register the plugin in the YAML file under the top-level `datastores` key:

  ```yaml
    datastores: